monoelh/MLP-GUI/README.md

 # MMLP v0.31
 MMLP is manually coded multilayer perceptron / neural network.

-Mainly initiated for learning python(3) and the math behind some mechanics used in neural networks, the project grow to a useful tool for simple classification/regression tasks and getting an intuition on about the effects of hyperparameter choice.
+Mainly initiated for learning python(3) and the math behind some mechanics used in neural networks, the project grow to a useful tool for simple classification/regression tasks and getting an intuition about the effects of hyperparameter choice.

 A simple GUI is available, so little to no programming knowledge is required to get your hands dirty with some neural networks.
 ## how to use